Synonyms: EVP-6124 , MT-4666, α7-nAChR agonist

-This compound was originally developed at Bayer Healthcare and then licensed to Envivo Pharmaceuticals, which subsequently licensed development in Asia to Mitsubishi Tanabe Pharma Corporation.
-Envivo then changed its name to FORUM Pharmaceuticals Inc.
+This compound was originally developed at Bayer Healthcare and in 2004 licensed to Envivo Pharmaceuticals, which subsequently licensed development in Asia to Mitsubishi Tanabe Pharma Corporation.
+In 2014, Envivo changed its name to FORUM Pharmaceuticals Inc.

 Encenicline is being tested in Alzheimer's disease and schizophrenia.
 In Alzheimer's, an ascending-dose Phase 1/2 study showed 0.1 to 1 mg/day of EVP-6124 to be safe and well-tolerated when given to 49 people with mild to moderate AD for 28 days.
 No serious side effects were reported.
 Secondary efficacy endpoints suggested that EVP-6124 given in addition to therapy with the acetyl cholinesterase inhibitors donepezil or rivastigmine appeared to improve attention, verbal fluency, and executive function as measured on tests in the CogState or NTB batteries (see conference news story).
 This study has posted results on clinicaltrials.gov.